 - Make puddings and pies

 - Include sweet potato bark in breakfast recipes

 I’d never heard of bark before I started reading Glenn’s website, BackpackingChef.com, but it is wonderful stuff.

 Chef Glenn’s approach to dehydrating food is a little different from most authors because he focuses on how make complete meals instead of piecemeal ingredients – just like those Mountainhouse style meals – but without the preservatives and crap that make them evil.

-This includes meals that you assemble from dehydrated ingredients on the trail, ones you add to a starch like rice, or fully assembled meals that you cook and dehydrate beforehand such as beef and bean chili, ratatoille, or scrambled eggs with polenta (to help them rehydrate properly), and more.
+This includes meals that you assemble from dehydrated ingredients on the trail, ones you add to a starch like rice or fully assembled meals that you cook and dehydrate beforehand such as beef and bean chili, ratatouille, or scrambled eggs with polenta (to help them rehydrate properly), and more.

-Recipes for Adventure is a great book about how to dehydrate your own backing food that include dozens of mouth-watering step by step recipes.
+Recipes for Adventure is a great book about how to dehydrate your own backing food that includes dozens of mouth-watering step-by-step recipes.
 But it’s more than just a backpacking cookbook because it is full of tips and tricks about how to dry and rehydrate specific food types, the best equipment to buy for dehydrating your food, and how to preserve it until your next adventure.

 Available only at Amazon.com, Recipes for Adventure is a great gift to give yourself or the backpacking foodie in your family.